 drtools-code health

-If I download a GitHub project, where are the biggest problems?
+If I download a project from GitHub, where are the biggest problems?

 Description

-The DR-Tools Code Health was born from the need to be a simple tool that could help the developer with his daily work.
+DR-Tools Code Health was created to be a simple tool that helps developers with their daily work.

-DR-Tools Code Health is a tool that allows for a deeper investigation regarding metrics/statistics, design issues (smells), smell co-occurrences, and code elements ranking/prioritization, identifying the most problematic parts at different levels of granularity.
+DR-Tools Code Health enables deeper investigation of metrics and statistics, design issues (smells), smell co-occurrences, and ranking/prioritization of code elements, identifying the most problematic parts at various levels of granularity.

 drtools-code health in action